Stephen-Gates/data-quality-pattern/data-quality-pattern.md

 The metrics file MAY contain additional `fields`, e.g. from [ISO/IEC 25012](https://www.w3.org/TR/vocab-dqv/#DimensionsOfISOIEC25012):

-- dimension - a criteria relevant for assessing quality, e.g. Completeness
+- `dimension` - a criteria relevant for assessing quality, e.g. Completeness
-- category - a group of quality dimensions in which a common type of information is used as quality indicator, e.g. Inherent Data Quality
+- `category` - a group of quality dimensions in which a common type of information is used as quality indicator, e.g. Inherent Data Quality

-#### File and Resource Name

-The metrics file SHOULD be called `metrics.csv`.
-The data resource `name` SHOULD be called `metrics`.

-### Metrics Schema
+Example: Metrics Schema

-The Metrics Schema... @todo

 ```
     "schema": {